oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

       AdminUserName: '@@FILE:/weblogic-operator/secrets/username@@'
       AdminPassword: '@@FILE:/weblogic-operator/secrets/password@@'
     ```

-- For most models, it's useful to minimize or eliminate the usage of model variable files (also known as property files) and use secrets or environment variables instead.

-- For most models, passwords should not be directly included in property or model files - these files instead should use macros that reference secrets.
-But, if a property or model file must contain secure data, there is a WDT encryption option you can use.
-See [Optional WDT encryption secret]({{< relref "/userguide/managing-domains/model-in-image/usage.md#4-optional-wdt-encryption-secret" >}}).

 - You can control the order that WDT uses to load your model files, see [Model file naming and loading order](#model-file-naming-and-loading-order).

 #### Model file naming and loading order